sebdehne/dehnes.com/_posts/2015-10-11-22kW_charger_and_transformer_soft_start.markdown

  of high inrush current.

 In the [previous post](/electronics/2015/10/08/soldering_thermal_fuse.html), I showed you how to solder those thermal fuses without damaging them.

+Credits go to the helpful guys from the [EEVBlog forum](http://www.eevblog.com/forum/beginners/3-phase-isolating-transformer-shorted/) for helping me building this.

 {% include youtube.html %}